|

 clay snowflake wood slice ornament

-5. Use a hot glue gun to affix the snowflakes to the wood rounds.
-Finally, tie with a length of bakers twine for hanging.
+5. Hot glue your baked snowflakes to the wood slices.
+Finally, tie with a length of baker’s twine for hanging.

 clay snowflake wood slice ornament